 “Mom, the tooth!!!”

-At home, when we returned and it was time for bed at night, he was excited to leave his tooth under the pillow.
+When we came back home and at bedtime, he left his tooth with excitement under the pillow.
 Of course, there were some repetitive questions, to be sure… Then, he slept.

 Tooth Fairy’s certificate